SQream/sqream_docs/getting_started/hardware_guide.rst

    * - Operating System
      - Red Hat Enterprise Linux v7.x or CentOS v7.x or Amazon Linux

-.. note:: With a NAS connected over GPFS, Lustre, or NFS, each SQream worker can read data at up to 5GB/s.
+.. note:: With a NAS connected over GPFS, Lustre, Weka, or VAST, each SQream worker can read data at up to 5GB/s.

 SQream Studio Server Example
 -----------------------------------